langdoc/FRechdoc/prose/README.md

 These are example templates that demonstrate different usage of LaTeX and RMarkdown in linguistic papers, with specific focus to the needs of linguists working on Uralic languages.
+The main issues are:

+- The need to manage citations is probably not more complex than on other scientific fields, but on the other hand there is need to cite different digital resources, and the sources come in many different languages
+- XeLaTeX has to be used as it can take care of more complex characters we need in glosses and elsewhere

 ## XeLaTeX